 The World Mosquito Program works in Petrolina to protect communities from mosquito-borne diseases like dengue, Zika, chikungunya and yellow fever.

-The WMP has been actively working in Brazil since 2012, when it was called Eliminate Dengue: Challenge Brazil.
-In July 2021, the release of Aedes Aaegypti mosquitoes with Wolbachia in Petrolina began in the communities of Antônio Cassimiro, Cosme e Damião, Dom Avelar, Jardim São Paulo, João de Deus, São Gonçalo, Novo Tempo and Pedra Linda and their surroundings.
-These pilot projects have been monitored since September 2021 and their results are recorded for analysis of the effectiveness in establishing mosquito populations with Wolbachia in the region.
+WMP has been actively working in Brazil since 2012 when it was called Eliminate Dengue: Challenge Brazil.
+In July 2021, the release of Aedes aegypti mosquitoes with Wolbachia in Petrolina began in the communities of Antônio Cassimiro, Cosme e Damião, Dom Avelar, Jardim São Paulo, João de Deus, São Gonçalo, Novo Tempo and Pedra Linda and their surroundings.
+These pilot projects have been monitored since September 2021 and their results are recorded for analysis of the effectiveness in establishing Wolbachia mosquito populations in the region.

-Teams from 14 health centers were trained and a Community Reference Group* was created, formed by representatives of Transforma Petrolina, SESC & GRE (Regional Management of Education), UNIVASF, and the Municipal Health Council.
+Teams from 14 health centres were trained and a Community Reference Group* was created with representatives from Transforma Petrolina, SESC & GRE (Regional Management of Education), UNIVASF, and the Municipal Health Council.

 We’ve been working with communities in Brazil since 2012 to help prevent mosquito-borne diseases.
 Read our progress updates to see our latest news.